xuchengpeng/elpa-mirror/melpa/pine-script-mode-readme.txt

-Provides a comprehensive major mode for editing TradingView Pine Script v6 files.
+Provides a comprehensive major mode for editing TradingView Pine Script v6 and older files.
 It correctly highlights variables, constants, functions, methods, types, keywords, and annotations based on the v6 syntax.